 From the Sebastopol Times (?) sometime in 1966.
-Front row: Warren Hansen W6KXL, Hank Davis W6DTV, Glenn Elmore WA6STS (now N6GN).
-Back row: Daryl Eggleston WB6OCZ, Charles Smith WB6OCY, and Charles Polley WB6JFM.
+Front row:.
+Warren Hansen W6KXL, Hank Davis W6DTV, Glenn Elmore WA6STS (now N6GN).
+Back row: Daryl Eggleston WB60CZ, Charles Smith WB60CY, and Charles Polley WB6JFM.

-OFF THE AIR, TOO!-Chatting by for the area's amateur radio operators, as above, in informal groups at each the study at the home of Mr. and front row).
-Beside Hansen is Henry "Glenn Elmore, Forestville, af right.
-At Smith, both of Forestville, and Charle
+OFF THE AIR, TOOI-Chatting by mike or Morse code on the airwaves is not enough for the area's amateur radio operators.
+They get together in club meetings and sometimes, as above, in informal groups at each other's homes.
+Here are a few Sebastopol "hams" in the study at the home of Mr. and Mrs. Bob Hansen and their son, Warren, (at left, front row).
+Beside Hansen is Henry "Pop" Davis, Analy High electronics instructor, with Glenn Elmore, Forestville, at right.
+At rear, left to right, are Daryl Eggleston and Charles Smith, both of Forestville, and Charles Polley Jr., Sebastopol.